Start an easy salad garden without planting a single seed! It’s easy.

 Okay, maybe you don’t have much or any outdoor space.
-It’s midwinter.
-Seed packets have yet to appear in local garden centers.
+Or, perhaps it’s not spring and seed packets are hard to find.

 Load up your cart